 Jodie discovers that he’s not actually the second coming of Christ, he is, in fact, the Anti-Christ.
-The film flashes towards the present, where Jodie is not the American President (for Life) and is preparing with his close followers to take a flight to Isreal, where the real Christ has returned, and they’re about to spark the battle of Revelations.
+The film flashes towards the present, where Jodie is now the American President (for Life, thanks to a Constitutional Amendment) and is preparing with his close followers to take a flight to Isreal, where the real Christ has returned, and they’re about to spark the battle of Revelations.

 That was pretty cool, and made the preceding story even more interesting, as you could go back through it and see the various hints that Millar left throughout about Jodie’s true nature.

 Millar claimed at the time that there would be a sequel in which we’d see the story of the real second coming of Jesus.
 And then that would be followed by a third and final miniseries which would show the final battle between Christ and the Anti-Christ.
 But no further information came in the following years.
 In 2009, Chosen was recollected on Image Comics, which had by then become the de facto home for Millar’s creator-owned titles, and under the new name American Jesus vol. 1: Chosen.
 But still, no info on the sequel was forthcoming.
 Then, in 2017, Mark Millar sold the rights to most of his creator-owned work to Netflix, to develop as TV shows and films, and a year later American Jesus was formally named as one of the properties slated for development.
 Still no word on the new comic-book series, though.

 Well, last Christmas, Millar surprised the industry by releasing the first issue of this sequel.
 So it’s finally here?
 And is it worth the wait?
 Read on.